-At the most basic level, project management tools will help your organization manage projects from start to finish, and allow employees at different levels to quickly understand and complete their work on time.
-In addition, it is aimed towards getting things done (GTD) faster so you spend quality time at work which adds more value for a work-life balance.
+At the most basic level, a project management tool will help you manage your projects from start to finish, as well as allow employees at different levels to quickly understand and complete their work on time.
+In addition, it is aimed towards getting things done (GTD) faster so you spend time on things which add more value to your work.

-Project management tools have been around for a number of years now and as a result, it does far more than just manage projects.
-They can also carry out project estimation, cost control, budgeting, resource allocation, collaboration, communication, quality management and administration.
+Web-based project management tools have been around for many years now and as a result, it does far more than just manage projects.
+They can also carry out project estimations, cost control, budgeting, resource allocation, collaboration, communication, quality management and administration.
 The aim is to handle all aspects and complexities of larger projects and keep the costs down.

-People also use project management tools to deal with uncertainties in the estimates of the duration of each task; arrange tasks to meet various deadlines; and juggle multiple projects simultaneously, as part of an overall objective.
+People also use online project management software to deal with uncertainties in the estimates of the duration of each task; arrange tasks to meet various deadlines; and juggle multiple projects simultaneously, as part of an overall objective.

 The top 5 project management tools you need to know about